meteor/meteor/content/methods.md

 <h2 id="advanced">Advanced concepts</h2>

-While you can easily use Methods in a simple app by following the Meteor introductory tutorial, it's important to understand exactly how they work to use them effectively in a production app.
+While you can use Methods in an app by following the Meteor introductory tutorial, it's important to understand exactly how they work to use them effectively in a production app.
 One of the downsides of using a framework like Meteor that does a lot for you under the hood is that you don't always understand what is going on, so it's good to learn some of the core concepts.

 <h3 id="call-lifecycle">Method call lifecycle</h3>